dortania/OpenCore-Install-Guide/extras/monterey.md

 Note that all cards have not been fixed yet, and that bluetooth support is being worked on still.

-Do not be suprised if your card does not work, and please be patient!
+Do not be surprised if your card does not work, and please be patient!

 :::